beastvivek/headTail/README.md

 ```
 head [file...]
-  It displays the first 10 lines of the file given.
+  It displays the first 10 lines or less if file has lines less than 10.

 head -n count [file...]
   It displays first count number of lines.